Unity-Technologies/ml-agents/docs/Feature-Memory.md

 ## How to use

-When configuring the trainer parameters in the `config/trainer_config.yaml` file, add the following parameters to the Behavior you want to use.
+When configuring the trainer parameters in the config YAML file, add the following parameters to the Behavior you want to use.

 ```json